Actuarial Monitoring Scheme Update From Regulation Board

-Building on our history of accountable self-regulation, subject to independent oversight and designed in consultation with practitioners, the proposed IFoA monitoring framework aims to deliver a targeted, risk-based mechanism by which to review compliance with actuarial standards.
+Building on our history of accountable self-regulation, subject to independent oversight and designed in consultation with practitioners, the IFoA proposed a monitoring framework which aimed to deliver a targeted, risk-based mechanism by which to review compliance with actuarial standards.

 Former IFoA President, Jane Curtis explains the key points of the proposal and why we’re looking to introduce monitoring of actuarial work.

-Download the full proposal
+Download the original proposal

 The IFoA’s proposed model of consultation has been created with member input and guidance from the outset.